3 Special Education Teacher Resume Examples For 2023

 4. Keep it easy to read

 • Don’t make your special education teaching resume a nightmare to get through.
-Have lots of white space, a clean font, and simple text bullet points.
+Like our example resumes, have lots of white space, a clean font, and simple text bullet points.
 Remember, a good first impression counts!

 5. Keep it short, too